Native Life on Europa

 To me, it seems the question of life on Europa is reversed: if there isn’t life there, why not?

-P.S. a mission to investigate and map Europa is in the works, slated for launch in 2024: Europa Clipper.
-It is expected to arrive at Europa in 2030, and carry out many observations, especially to measure the ocean depth and ice thickness, test for chemicals we associate with life, and look for recent surface activity.
+P.S. a mission to investigate and map Europa is underway: Europa Clipper was launched in October 2024.
+It should arrive at Europa in 2030, and carry out many experiments, especially to measure the ocean depth and ice thickness, look for recent surface activity, and test for chemicals we associate with life.